Pabitra-Sahoo/Image-Detection-Model/README.md

-## mage Prediction using MobileNetV2 Model
+## Image Prediction using MobileNetV2 Model
-# Introduction
+# Introduction :
 In this code snippet, I am utilizing the MobileNetV2 model, pre-trained on the ImageNet dataset, to predict the contents of various images.
 The MobileNetV2 model is a convolutional neural network that is efficient and well-suited for mobile and embedded vision applications.